ROMEO: Exploring Juliet through the Lens of Assembly Language: Related Work

 Lee \etal{} \cite{Lee2017LearningBinaryCode} combine a bespoke encoding of assembly language instructions called Instruction2vec~\cite{Lee2019Instruction2vecEfficientPreprocessor} with a deep learning model \enquote{Text-CNN} to detect vulnerabilities in binary code.
 The encoding represents each instruction as a vector of a fixed length.
 Individual components of the instruction, \ie{} the opcode and operand fragments, are encoded using a custom word2vec~\cite{Mikolov2013EfficientEstimationWord} model.
+Their model detects CWE-121 (Stack Overflow) vulnerabilities in Juliet with an accuracy of 96.1\% compared to an off-the-shelf word2vec at 94.2\%.
+We replicate their setup in our evaluation for comparison.

 BVDetector~\cite{Tian2020BVDetectorProgramSlice} operates based on pre-extracted program slices.
 It relies on a per-token word2vec encoding.
-While the authors test a various neural networks to classify the encoded slices, they find that a BGRU~\cite{Cho2014LearningPhraseRepresentations} performs best.
-They measure the performance of their method on program slices extracted from a subset of Juliet concerning memory corruption and number handling.
+While the authors test a variety of neural networks to classify the encoded slices, they find that a BGRU~\cite{Cho2014LearningPhraseRepresentations} performs best.
+They measure the performance of their method on program slices extracted from a subset of the Juliet test suite concerning memory corruption and number handling vulnerabilities and report an accuracy of 96.7\%.
 We construct a subset using the same criteria to compare our approach to BVDetector as their dataset is not publicly available.

-The notion of program slices~\cite{Li2018VulDeePeckerDeepLearning,Li2021SySeVRFrameworkUsing} is extended to assembly language by Li \etal{}~\cite{Li2021VulnerabilityDetectionSystem}, who incorporate a combined representation of source code and assembly called \enquote{hybrid slices}.
+The notion of program slices~\cite{Li2018VulDeePeckerDeepLearning,Li2021SySeVRFrameworkUsing} is extended to assembly language by Li \etal{}~\cite{Li2021VulnerabilityDetectionSystem}.
+They also incorporate a combined representation of source code and assembly called \enquote{hybrid slices}.
+The hybrid slice method is evaluated on an aggregated subset of Juliet, where it reaches 96.9\% accuracy compared to BVDetector at 88.9\%.

 Le \etal{} propose a Maximal Divergence Sequential Auto-Encoder~\cite{Le2019MaximalDivergenceSequential} and rely on a fixed encoding of opcodes and a histogram-like encoding of operands to represent assembly language instructions.
+The autoencoder is evaluated on the dataset introduced alongside VulDeePecker~\cite{Li2018VulDeePeckerDeepLearning}, and outperforms it slightly with an accuracy of 85.3\% vs. 83.5\%.

-In \cite{Afanador2021BenchmarkFrameworkSupport,Afanador2020RepresentativenessBenchmarkVulnerability}, a dataset called BVATT is constructed with similar goals to ours.
-It is intended as a reliable benchmark for binary vulnerability detection methods, but it is no longer publicly available.
+In \cite{Afanador2021BenchmarkFrameworkSupport,Afanador2020RepresentativenessBenchmarkVulnerability}, a dataset called BVATT is constructed similarly to ours.
+It is intended as a reliable benchmark for binary vulnerability detection methods.
+However, it is no longer publicly available.

+All the aforementioned methods choose different learned or hand-crafted encodings of the machine code.
+However, none attempt to leverage the human-readable mnemonic representation of assembly as we propose in this work.